-1. Do one of the following:

-- From the top menu, select Animation > Cell > Fill Selection. - In the Xsheet toolbar, click the Fill Selection ot = ot - Press Ctrl + T (Windows/Linux) or \mathbb{H} + T (macOS)).
+- 1. Do one of the following: - From the top menu, select Animation > Cell > Fill Selection. - In the Xsheet toolbar, click the Fill Selection otin button.
+Note that you may have to add this button to your toolbar by right-clicking on it and selecting Customize. - Press Ctrl + T (Windows/Linux) or \mathbb{H} + T (macOS)).